quantum-tinkerer/MeanFi/DESIGN.md

 The comparison follows the union of occupation ranks uncertain in the root or child inertia certificates and uses no new Hamiltonian samples.
 It estimates Fermi-surface placement error in each normal density entry; it is sampled, not certified, because curvature and frozen Schur reduction are approximate.
-The density matrix tolerance still controls p-quadrature independently, and no automatic stopping floor is imposed from this diagnostic.
+Adaptive density p/h quadrature uses the effective target `max(density_matrix_integration, density_cut_estimate / 2)`.
+This keeps the projector-integration estimate below the sampled cut uncertainty without spending much work beneath it.
+The achieved p/h and cut estimates remain separate; this budget is not a certificate of total density error.
 Empty requests skip this work.
 Filling comes from available density information or remains `None`.
 When selected density omits the local trace, the native occupied weights provide that trace on the same